jasny/meta/README.md

 Caching
 ---

-The second parameter to pass to factory constructor is an instance of `Psr\SimpleCache\CacheInterface`.
+The second parameter to pass to factory constructor is an instance of `Jasny\Meta\CacheInterface`.
 It is used to cache metadata between calls for the same class name.

 We have two implementations of cache: